Greg Minton: Career

 After his career as a player, Minton was a pitching coach in the California Angels organization and managed the independent Lubbock Crickets for two years.

 Personal

 Minton's nickname, "Moon Man," stemmed from various escapades such as the hijacking of the team bus and the flooding of a minor league ballpark so he could leave Amarillo one day early at the end of the season.

-Minton is currently married to Kari Jill Granville, a Phoenix attorney and former USA Archery team member.
+Minton is married to Kari Jill Granville, a Phoenix attorney and former USA Archery team member.